diskoverdata/diskover-community/README.md

 #### diskover dashboard

-To use the diskover dashboard (screenshots), import the saved objects file `export.json` into Kibana for the dashboard visualizations.
+To use the diskover dashboard (screenshots above), import the saved objects file `export.json` into Kibana for the dashboard visualizations.
 In Kibana go to `Management > Saved Objects > Import`.

 If nothing is showing in the dashboard, go to `Management > Index Patterns > diskover-*` and then hit the `refresh icon`.